Find a school by entering your ZIP further down this page or simply keep reading.

 Preparing for High School Cosmetology

-If you already know you want to pursue cosmetology, you may want to prepare for your career while still being in high school.
-Cosmetology classes for high school students may seem somewhat intimidating, but if your passionate about it you’ll do fine, and they can get you ready for an interesting career right after you graduate.
+If you already know you want to pursue cosmetology, you may want to prepare for your career while still in high school.
+Cosmetology classes for high school students may seem somewhat intimidating.
+Still, if you’re passionate about it, you’ll do fine, and they can get you ready for an interesting career right after you graduate.

 Requirements

-In order to join a cosmetology program you must already have a good academic record and be able to complete a full interview process with your teachers.
-You’ll also need genuine enthusiasm for the program as well as a willingness to put in the time, beginning in your junior year.
+To join a cosmetology program, you must already have a good academic record and be able to complete a full interview process with your teachers.
+You’ll also need a genuine enthusiasm for the program and a willingness to invest time, beginning in your junior year.

-Depending on what state you live in, you’ll need a different number of hours before you are able to sit for your exams.
+Depending on your state, you’ll need a different number of hours before you can sit for your exams.
 For instance, Washington needs 1600 hours, but some areas need as much as 1800 hours.

 Be sure to check with the schools in your state about training while still in high school.
 Click on links to states in the table below…